openebs/openebs/GOVERNANCE.md

 Maintainers have admin access to the GitHub organization.

+### Chairs

+OpenEBS Chairs are ex-maintainers that have stepped down from active contributions, but continue to support the existing maintainers with:
+* Open Source Governance of the project
+* Coaching on leadership and prioritization for the existing maintainers
+* Facilitate reviews/audits on the project, resolve conflicts between maintainers.

+Chairs have admin access to the GitHub organization.

+Chairs can become active maintainers of the project in the future.

 ## Adding a reviewer or maintainer

 Periodically, the existing maintainers curate a list of contributors that have